rgeorgiev583/gorexec/README.md

 ### Installation from source

 1. Clone the repo.
+2. Copy its contents to `$GOPATH/src/github.com/rgeorgiev583/gorexec`.
-2. In each of the two subdirecties:
+3. In each of the two subdirecties there:

 ~~~~
 $ go install